 Pantonic All Stars Steel Orchestra was formed in November 1985 when two families, one of whom had recently returned from a working period in Trinidad, decided to form a steel band for the benefit of children in Stockport.
 In addition, personal circumstances focused on a desire to support the Royal Manchester Children’s Hospital Bone Marrow Trust Fund and through playing, raise money for the fund.
 The aim was always to be a family affair run by parents for the benefit of youngsters and to consider what was best for the whole group before any individual.
 The motto remains to this day ‘We Not I’

 From those ideas the band grew into an orchestra which has raised and extended the scope of steel music not only locally and regionally but nationally.
 Back in 1985 the Orchestra, under the tuition of Arthur Culpepper, started with steel pans obtained from several sources, and as funds became available from playing out and charitable sources, expansion was possible and chrome plated instruments were purchased which provided better quality and durability.
 Rehearsals were held in the drama studio at Dialstone Community Centre in Offerton, Stockport from 1985 until 2003 when a new home had to be found and we moved to Hazel Grove Primary School.
-Expansion of that school in 2015 forced us to look for new premises and we were fortunate to be offered the use of the Sixth Form block at Hazel Grove High School, where we continue to provide our regular rehearsals.
+Expansion of that school in 2015 forced us to look for new premises and we were fortunate to be offered the use of the Sixth Form block at Hazel Grove High School until the summer of 2019.
+We are now looking for a new base where we can continue to provide our regular rehearsals.

 In 1987 the Orchestra made its first visit to Beziers, Stockport’s twin town in the south of France.
 This was followed by a short trip to Belgium in 1988.
 The Orchestra took part in a number of competitions but most notably in the National ‘Music for Youth’ Festival where they were presented with the Outstanding Performance Award twice and performed at many School Proms concerts including St. David’s Hall, Cardiff, St Georges Hall, Bradford and the Royal Albert Hall, London, where they were fortunate enough to make four appearances between 1989 and 1995.
 Most memorable being 1992 when we played Bohemian Rhapsody on the first anniversary of Freddie Mercury’s death with the spontaneous full backing of a Welsh girls choir.
 The Orchestra has also been featured several times on television and radio in arts festival and youth programmes including Blue Peter (twice!) and the ‘Young Entertainer of the Year’ semi finals on BBC1.
 Were you there on the photos from this era?